pzread/judge/docs/index.rst

 Judge - HypeX is a judge system which focuses on performance and security.

 It requires root permission to run.
-And the host must have the full Linux namespaces support and the memory cgroup.
+The host must have the full Linux namespaces support and the memory cgroup, also the Access Control Lists needs to be enabled on the file system.

 Requirements